Kucharskov/6obcy-cli/README.md

 # 6obcy-cli
-*some stuff needs to be added here*
+The repository contains a program that was developed as part of the Engineer's Thesis.
+The presentation of the work took place on the day: 19.06.2020 The code was made public in this repository on the day: Not now bruh...

 After decrypting and analyzing the client code at [6obcy.org](https://6obcy.org/) I came across to a websocket connection.
 Then I analyzed the network traffic.
 When I got to know the structure and data kept in packets I decided to write my own terminal client.

-Part of the analysis to read [here](https://github.com/Kucharskov/6obcy-cli/blob/master/ANALYZE.md)
+Analysis and legal aspect to read [here](https://github.com/Kucharskov/6obcy-cli/blob/master/ANALYZE.md)

+## The idea
+On 6obcy.org chat I met a lot of people, including my ex-fiancée, who was supposed to support me in creating this project.
+From time to time I look there writing with people.
+One day, I thought to make a one day long chart to know when there are most people to talk to.
+That's how the analysis of the whole client side started.

 ## Usage
-First i suggest install all required packets using command:
+For legal reasons, the application should not work any more.
+But to run that program firstly I suggest install all required packets using command:

 ``pip3 install -r requirements.txt``